godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter*  | is_keying()       |
 +-----------+-------------------+

-Used by the inspector, when the property can add keys for animation.
+Used by the inspector, set to ``true`` when the property can add keys for animation.

 ----